Powerlearnproject/se-day1-assignment-rashkareyez/README.md

 Solution: Use scalable architecture, Emphasize reliability.

-QUESTION 8.Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 Unit tests - are close to the source of an application, They consist in testing individual methods and functions of the classes, components, or modules used by your software. - it ensures that each unit performs its intended function correctly, isolated from other components.
  Integration tests - verify that different modules or services used by your application work well together.
  - help to ensure data flows smoothly between modules and interfaces work as expected.